In this guide we’ll take a look at the best garden furniture to leave outside.

 I love the arched cut out pattern on the chair backs – they stop you getting sweaty and reduce the weight so they’re still easily portable.

-Paris cafe chic, easy wash down, and year-round weatherproof cast aluminium makes this one of the best two-seater garden furniture sets around.
+Paris cafe chic, easy wash down, and year-round weatherproof cast aluminium makes this some of the best garden furniture to leave outside for two people.

 The Keter Corfu garden furniture set is a great example of how garden furniture can look good and still be practical.